-We help clients to develop dynamic decision-making capabilities, which aid strategy development amid uncertainty.
+We help clients develop dynamic decision-making capabilities, which aid strategy development during uncertainty.
 Scenarios are developed by extrapolating macro, industry and competitive trends to determine likely end states.
 However, since the expected scenario may not be the one that plays out, organizations also need a process to develop robust and adaptable strategies, to monitor actual scenario outcomes and to accommodate course corrections as needed.